The Vice Chairman of Raymond James Financial (RJF) is Buying Shares

-This recent transaction increases Francis Godbold’s holding in the company by 9.21% to a total of $10.72 million.
-In addition to Francis Godbold, 3 other RJF executives reported Buy trades in the last month.
+This recent transaction increases Francis Godbold’s holding in the company by 8.4% to a total of $11.66 million.
+Following Francis Godbold’s last RJF Buy transaction on March 11, 2020, the stock climbed by 4.9%.

 See today’s analyst top recommended stocks >>